 The town I’m staying in is called Wazuka.
 It’s a small town of 3,775 people in the Kyoto countryside.

 Nearly everybody here makes their living in tea, but there’s also a timber economy that was the town’s main occupation up until shortly after World War II.

 23% of all Japan’s matcha is produced in Wazuka, and about 600 hectares of tea fields wind through the valley, connecting houses, factories, rice fields, and shops.
 The Wazuka town emblem is four circles joined together, this is because the town used to be four smaller towns that combined to form Wazuka.

-The town’s named is written with the kanji for ‘wa’ (和) which roughly means harmony or peace.
+The town’s name is written with the kanji for ‘wa’ (和), which roughly means harmony or peace.
 And ‘tsuka’ (束) which roughly means ‘to bundle’.
 So if you wanted to give the name an English meaning, I guess you could call the town ‘bundled peace,’ but really no one thinks like that.
 It’s just a name.